 I have deep regard for the nation of Iran; I chaired the all-party group on Iran in this House for eight years and have visited the country a number of times.
 Indeed, the last time I visited I was with the Leader of the Opposition—we went together to visit the Iranian Government and the people.
 It is a wonderful place with a dynamic population, and the world owes a great deal to its culture and its history, but in recent times, Iran has felt that its intentions are best served through the nefarious use of proxies and the use of subversion as a foreign policy tool.
 It has provided practical military support to the murderous Assad regime in Syria, stoked conflict in Yemen, armed militia groups in Iraq and repeatedly harassed international shipping, including UK shipping, in the strait of Hormuz.
 It has also shown a total disregard for human rights, holding dual nationals in prison and causing unimaginable suffering not just to those in jail, but to their families at home.
 Such behaviour does nothing to enhance Iran’s reputation with its neighbours and has had a seriously destabilising impact in the region.

-One of the foremost architects of Iran’s malign activity was the Quds force of the Iranian Revolutionary Guards Corps.
+One of the foremost architects of Iran’s malign activity was the Quds Force of the Iranian Revolutionary Guard Corps.
 One of its commanders and leading enablers was General Qasem Soleimani, who, on 2 January, was killed by a US drone strike.
 General Soleimani was no friend of the UK or our allies in the region.
 He was not an advocate of a more peaceful and prosperous middle east.
 His clandestine operations saw him supply weaponry to proxy forces in Iraq and Afghanistan.
 He encouraged proxies to develop weapons such as improvised explosive devices that killed and maimed UK soldiers and other western forces, and we should not forget how he fomented instability in places like Basra, where British forces were stationed.

 The United States Government have asserted that General Soleimani organised the strike on 27 December by the militia group Kata’ib Hezbollah, which targeted a US military base in Kirkuk, Iraq, and killed a US civilian contractor, and the US is confident that General Soleimani came to Baghdad to co-ordinate imminent attacks on American diplomats and military personnel.
 The UK will always defend the right of countries to defend themselves.
 The House will want to know that since October 2019, coalition bases, which contain both United States and United Kingdom personnel, and the Baghdad international zone have been attacked 14 times.
 One attack on K-1 base involved 32 rockets.
 Our challenge now is to deal with the situation we find ourselves in.
 The US consistently showed restraint though all those previous attacks, even when its right to self-defence was well established.